-But it's actually worse than that.
+PGP encrypted messages aren't authenticated by default.
+Even when you add signing, however, they're vulnerable to a "surreptitious forwarding attack".
 Normally when you read an encrypted message you know that you were the intended recipient, because the message is encrypted to your public key.
-When that message is also signed, technically you still know that it was encrypted for you, but you don't know whether the encrypter and the signer were the same person.
-In a "surreptitious forwarding" attack, Alice signs-then-encrypts a message to Bob, Bob decrypts the message, and then Bob reencrypts the same signature for Charlie.
-The result is a message that appears to be from Alice to Charlie, but isn't.
+When that message is also signed, you technically still know that it was encrypted for you, but you don't know whether the encrypter and the signer were the same person.
+If Alice signs-and-encrypts a message to Bob, Bob can decrypt the message and then reencrypt the same signed message for Charlie.
+The result is a message that appears to be from Alice to Charlie, even though that might not be how Alice intended it.

 If you run